emberjs/website/source/guides/controllers/representing-multiple-models-with-arraycontroller.md

 ## Representing Multiple Models

 You can use `Ember.ArrayController` to represent an array of models.
-To tell an `ArrayController` which model to represent, set its `content` property in your route's `setupController` method.
+To tell an `ArrayController` which model to represent, set its `model` property in your route's `setupController` method.

 You can treat an `ArrayController` just like its underlying array.
 For